-Patent and other intellectual property protection is crucial to the success of our business and prospects, and there is a substantial risk that such protections will prove inadequate.
-Our business and prospects will be harmed if these protections prove insufficient.
+Patent and other intellectual property protection is crucial to the success of our business and prospects, and there is a substantial risk that such protections, if obtained, will prove inadequate.
+Our business and prospects will be harmed if we fail to obtain these protections or they prove insufficient.